Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 The door hinges have to be protected too.
 One way to protect the hinges is to tape over them and carefully cut the tape around the edges of the hinges with a sharp utility knife, but this is very time consuming.
 There are also hinge protectors that clip on, but those only work when the doors are removed.

-The fastest way to cover hinges is with .
+The fastest way to cover hinges is with 3M door hinge tape.
 This tape has saved me a lot of time not having to cut the tape to the shape of the hinge.
 The 3M hinge tape is already shaped to fit a standard hinge.
-This tape does not fully cover the middle of the hinge, but what I do is stick a small piece of tape over that part.
-3M door hinge tape
+This tape does not fully cover the middle of the hinge, but you can stick a small piece of tape over that part.

 You can skip priming the doors if they're already painted and you're simply repainting a fresh coat.
 In that case, clean them, scuff sand, and paint.
 For stained doors, I always apply two coats each of primer and paint for enhanced durability and coverage.
 Sand in between coats with fine grit sandpaper.